The goals of the project are

-- to develop a set of new bibliometric indicators to identify outstanding participants in geographical and regional clusters,
+- to develop a set of new bibliometric indicators to identify outstanding participants in geographic and regional clusters,

-- to model the impact of spacial and thematic proximity on successful cooperation,
+- to model the impact of spatial and thematic proximity on successful cooperation,

-- to evaluate the model hypothesis using the HypTrails approach from machine learning
+- to evaluate the model hypotheses using the HypTrails approach from machine learning

 - and to develop new methods for the extraction of suitable indicators for regional competency and interaction from websites and social media.

-- SP1: Identification of thematic and regional outstanding actors,
+- SP1: Identification of thematically and regionally outstanding actors,

 - SP2: AuthorTrails: Co-Author-Analysis,